alexl6/hcde439/_posts/2023-01-28-Assignment 3 IO.markdown

 The circuit is is powered via USB connected to the Arudino microcontroller.
 The blue LEDs are connected to pin 3 and 9 respectively.
 Each LED is connected in series with a 220 Ω resistor to reduce the current through the LED.

-The circuit also contains a potentiometer connected to pin A0.
-A ??? Ω resister is connected in parallel to the analog input pins to limit current through the system.
+The circuit also contains a potentiometer.
+It is connected to pin A0 and a 330 Ω resister (equivalent of a voltmeter) to limit current through the system.

 ![Circuit photo]({{site.baseurl}}/assets/hw3_circuit_photo.png){: width="80%"}